Citizen Involvement

 Create enabling structures for involvement

-For citizens to participate fully, structures must support their role.
-Complex procedures or unclear expectations can make involvement difficult.
-Using straightforward processes, simplifying language, and offering support where needed lowers these barriers.
-Compensating citizens for their time and expertise also shows that their input is valued equally.
+For citizens and patients to participate fully, structures must support their role.
+Complex procedures or unclear expectations create barriers.
+Straightforward processes, simplified language and targeted support help remove these obstacles.
+Compensating citizens and patients for their time and expertise also signals that their contributions are valued.

-Citizen involvement works best when both sides are well prepared.
-Citizens may need training or background information to feel confident in complex areas like health financing or investment models.
-Equally, professionals need guidance on how to listen, respond, and integrate citizen voices effectively.
-Structured capacity-building helps balance power and improve the quality of dialogue.
+Citizen–patient involvement works best when both sides are well prepared.
+Citizens and patients may need training or background information to feel confident in complex areas such as health financing or investment models.
+Professionals also need guidance on how to listen, respond and integrate citizen–patient perspectives.
+Structured capacity-building helps balance power and improve collaboration.

-To move beyond rhetoric, engagement should be monitored and evaluated with clear indicators.
-For example: How many citizen recommendations were taken up?
-Did policies or testbed activities change as a result?
-Transparent reporting on these outcomes builds credibility and trust and shows that engagement has real value.
+To move beyond rhetoric, involvement should be monitored and evaluated with clear indicators.
+For example: How many citizen–patient recommendations were taken up?
+Did testbed activities or policies change as a result?
+Transparent reporting builds credibility and demonstrates that involvement has real value.

-Citizen involvement should not end when a project finishes.
-Mechanisms are needed to keep citizens and patients engaged in future initiatives, spin-offs, and policy processes.
-Sustained participation builds trust, provides continuity, and ensures that lived experience continues to guide health investment decisions over time.
+Citizen–patient involvement should not end when a project concludes.
+Mechanisms are needed to keep citizens and patients engaged in future initiatives, spin-offs and policy processes.
+Sustained participation builds trust, ensures continuity and keeps lived experience at the centre of health investment decisions.

 Moving forward

-These recommendations highlight that citizen engagement cannot be treated as optional or symbolic.
-It is a condition for better, fairer, and more sustainable health investments.
-By building trust, ensuring feedback is acted on, and creating long-term structures for involvement, decision-makers can make health financing more inclusive and effective.
+These recommendations highlight that citizen–patient involvement is essential for better, fairer and more sustainable health investments.
+By building trust, acting on feedback, and creating long-term structures for participation, decision-makers can make health financing more inclusive, effective and aligned with real community needs.

 Supporting Resources